 Other ways to treat premature ejaculation include the “stop-start technique”, in which the male sex partner pauses sexual interaction or masturbation if they feel they are close to orgasm, and waits until the feeling passes before continuing.
 If the sufferer is in a relationship, talking openly with your partner about your concerns and working around the issue together is highly recommended.
 Behavioural therapy is thought to help 60-90% of men with the condition, but it requires cooperation from both partners.

-What is the most effective way to tackle premature ejaculation?
+What is the most effective treatment for premature ejaculation?

 Finding the right treatment for premature ejaculation depends largely on the individual case, and particularly what has caused the problem.
 If the issue is psychological, it may be that therapy is the best course of action.
 For many people, effective medication is the most dependable means of treatment.